flomotlik/blog/_posts/2013-03-07-New-deployment-configuration.markdown

 ## 2. Hiding optional configuration

 You can selectively choose to edit one of your deployments.
-In edit mode we show you only required fields to make the deployment work.
+In edit mode we show you only the fields required to make the deployment work.

 ![Screenshot edit mode collapsed](/images/deploymentconfiguration/edit-mode-collapsed.png)